CIPP/US

 Lastly, the term Data Processor refers to any organization or person that processes data on behalf of a data controller.10 Under this definition, one organization may be both a data controller and a data processor, depending on what is processed and on behalf of whom.
 That is to say, one organization can be a data controller with respect to the processing of some data but a data processor with respect to the processing of other data.

-Likewise, the term data processor also refers to all subsequent data processor down a chain of outsourcing.
+Likewise, the term data processor also refers to all subsequent data processors down a chain of outsourcing.
 Accordingly, if a data processor processes certain types of data itself on behalf of the controller, but also contracts with a third-party to conduct further analysis on that data, both parties would be considered data processors.
 The second processor is sometimes called a “sub-processor.”

 The main difference between a data controller and a data processor is who has ultimate authority over the data.
 A data processor is not permitted to do any processing beyond what the data controller permits or beyond what the data controller itself could do with that information.
 Because a data processor acts on behalf of the controller it necessarily servers the controller’s interest rather than its own interests.11 Even though a data controller is the party that has ultimate authority about how data is processed, both data controllers and data processors implement their own separate privacy programs.